AIC Deputy Chief

-Captain Shawn Adams has a notable 24 years of experience encompassing many different areas of policing.
-Captain Adams comes to Eugene from the Salem Police Department, initially as a captain before becoming AIC deputy chief.
-During his tenure there, Adams moved up the ranks from police officer, corporal, to sergeant, and has spent the last 11 years serving as a lieutenant.
+AIC Deputy Chief Shawn Adams has a notable 27 years of experience encompassing many different areas of policing.
+Deputy Chief Adams came to Eugene from the Salem Police Department, initially as a captain before becoming AIC deputy chief.
+During his tenure at Salem Police Department, Adams moved up the ranks from police officer, to corporal, then sergeant, and has spent 11 years serving as a lieutenant.
 Adams has a strong operational background and impressive resume.
-Of special note: the numerous years he has served as the Emergency Operations Group Commander.
-This operations group consists of SWAT, CNT, EDU, and RDU teams.
-He has also served in the Criminal Investigations Division, overseeing person and property crimes, gang enforcement, and their crime lab.
-Captain Adams joined EPD on November 18, 2019, and is assigned to the Investigations Division.
+Of special note: the numerous years he has served as the Emergency Operations group commander.
+This operations group consists of SWAT, CNT, Explosives Disposal Unit, and Rapid Deployment unit teams.
+He has also served in the Criminal Investigations Division, overseeing person and property crimes, gang enforcement and their crime lab.
+Then-Captain Adams joined EPD on November 18, 2019, and was assigned to the Investigations Division.
 In 2022, he became AIC deputy chief.

-PIO Director Melinda McLaughlin, APR, has been Eugene Police Department’s public information director since 2006 and is a member of its Senior Staff.
-McLaughlin blends 35 years of media and accredited public relations work with a decade of service as a Lane County Sheriff’s Office reserve patrol deputy.
-With a background in broadcast journalism, Melinda has worked news media, public relations, advertising, intergovernmental relations, crisis communications, emergency communications, social media, digital production, fundraising, and market research.
-Her career spans business, media, not-for-profits, professional world-ranked motor sports as a racer and a columnist, PR agency work, and government service.
-At one point, Melinda worked simultaneously as the sole public information officer for two county governments.
-Melinda attended the University of Oregon’s Robert D. Clark Honors College, and graduated from the UO with a B.A. in Journalism in 1984.
+Public Information Director Melinda McLaughlin, APR, has been Eugene Police Department’s public information director since 2006 and is a member of its senior staff.
+McLaughlin blends 35 years of media and accredited public relations work with more than a decade of service as a Lane County Sheriff’s Office reserve patrol deputy.
+With a background in broadcast journalism, McLaughlin has worked news media, public relations, advertising, intergovernmental relations, crisis communications, emergency communications, social media, digital production, fundraising, and market research.
+Her career spans business, media, not-for-profits, professional world-ranked motor sports as a racer and a columnist, PR agency work and government service.
+At one point, McLaughlin worked simultaneously as the sole public information officer for two county governments.
+McLaughlin attended the University of Oregon’s Robert D. Clark Honors College, and graduated from the UO with a B.A. in Journalism in 1984.
 She was named a Rotary Paul Harris Fellow and Springfield-Twin Rivers Rotarian of the Year 1998-1999.
 McLaughlin has instructed at FEMA’s Advanced Public Information Officers Course in Maryland.